michuanhaohao/michuanhaohao.github.io/index.md

 <img class="profile-picture" src="./imgs/photo.jpg">

-I am currently a Ph.D. student at the Institute of Cyber-Systems and Control, College of Control Science and Engineering, Zhejiang University.
+I am currently a Ph.D. student under the supervision of Prof. [Wei Jiang](https://person.zju.edu.cn/jiangwei) at the Institute of Cyber-Systems and Control, College of Control Science and Engineering, Zhejiang University.
 I received my bachelor degree from College of Control Science and Engineering, Zhejiang University in 2015.

 I was a research intern of Megvii Inc. in 2017 year, and have been intern at 2012 Lab, Huawei Technologies Co.
 Ltd. since 2018.6.